technosophos/knife-hp/README.md

 knife hp server create
 ----------------------

 Provisions a new server in the HP Compute Cloud and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
 The main assumption is a baseline OS installation exists (provided by the provisioning).
 It is primarily intended for Chef Client systems that talk to a Chef Server.
 By default the server is bootstrapped using the [ubuntu10.04-gems](https://github.com/opscode/chef/blob/master/chef/lib/chef/knife/bootstrap/ubuntu10.04-gems.erb) template.
 This can be overridden using the `-d` or `--template-file` command options.
+If you do not pass a node name with `-N NAME` (or `--node-name NAME`) a name will be generated for the node.

+    knife hp server create -f 1 -I 13 -S hpkeypair -i ~/.ssh/hpkeypair.pem

 knife hp server delete
 ----------------------